 At all levels, pupils learn about the nature of materials, how products are made and how they work.
 Through design and practical tasks, pupils develop good problem-solving skills and a curiosity for the designed world.
 These valuable skills can be applied within many other subject areas.
 Many past pupils have found this subject to be a useful starting point to enter careers such as engineering, architecture, product design or 3D design.

-The department enjoys the use of a well-equipped workshop, computer suite and CAD/CAM facilities, presently in the form of a laser cutter and plotter/cutter.
-The work of the department can be seen on display during Founder’s Weekend.
+The Department enjoys the use of a well-equipped workshop, computer suite and CAD/CAM facilities, presently in the form of a laser cutter and plotter/cutter.
+The work of the Department can be seen on display during Founder’s Weekend.

-The best way to find out more about Downe House, is to come and experience it for yourself – arrange a visit or join us for one of our Open Mornings?Discover
+The best way to find out more about Downe House is to experience it for yourself.
+Book a personal tour or join us at one of our Open Mornings, available throughout the year.Discover